 \section{Introduction}

 Pump-and-dump (P\&D) is a manipulative scheme that attempt to boost an asset price before selling the cheaply purchased assets at a higher price.
-Although it originates from the stock market\cite{renault2014pump}, the burgeoning popularity of cryptocurrencies\cite{ruan2020revealing,gupta2020building,attanasio2019quantitative} has resulted in the proliferation of P\&Ds within the industry.
-The event of organizing cryptocurrency P\&Ds mainly took place in encrypted messaging platforms such as Telegram.
-Organizers create pump \textit{channels} to attract speculators, where only organizers can post messages for other members to read.
-For a planned pump, the organizer posts an announcement several days in advance, which clearly states the target date, time, and exchange.
-As the time approaches the pump time, the organizers use a \textit{countdown} strategy to remind members intermittently, not disclosing the target coin until the scheduled time.
-As demonstrated in Figure~\ref{fig:PDcase}, a P\&D coordinated by the Telegram channel "Binance Trading Signals" (a channel with more than 300,000 subscribers) took place in Binance on August 22, 2021, at 17:00 UTC.
-After the coin NAS was disclosed, the price inflated immediately and reached 250\% in one minute, and then dropped shortly afterward.
-Although the whole process lasted only five minutes, a staggering wealth of around 27 million dollars was transferred between the participants.
+While its origins can be traced back to the stock market~\cite{renault2014pump}, the burgeoning popularity of cryptocurrencies~\cite{ruan2020revealing,gupta2020building,attanasio2019quantitative} has led to the proliferation of P\&Ds within the cryptocurrency realm.
+Organizing cryptocurrency P\&Ds typically took place in encrypted messaging platforms such as Telegram, where organizers create \textit{pump channels} to attract speculators.
+For a planned pump, its organizer posts an announcement several days in advance, clearly stating the target date, time, and exchange.
+As the scheduled time approaches, organizers use a \textit{countdown} strategy to intermittently remind members, without disclosing the target coin until the scheduled time.
+As illustrated in Figure~\ref{fig:PDcase}, a P\&D coordinated by the Telegram channel "Binance Trading Signals" (a channel with more than 300,000 subscribers) took place on Binance on August 22, 2021, at 17:00 UTC.
+After the coin NAS was disclosed, the price inflated immediately and reached 250\% in one minute, before dropping shortly afterward.
+Although the entire process lasted only five minutes, a staggering \$27 million was transferred between participants.